Inclement Weather/Cancellations and Delays

 Keep in mind, two-hour delays interrupt our normal bus schedules, causing our buses to travel in different traffic patterns, which may delay their arrival.
 This has the potential to make matters worse by exposing students to cold weather longer as they wait for their bus.
 For this reason, any decision to delay will be based on the likelihood that it will not make safety concerns worse.

 As a reminder, parents should ensure that their PowerSchool account information is accurate as our communication system is based on the contact information in PowerSchool.
+To receive text notifications, parents and high school students must provide their cell phone number in PowerSchool and text YES to 87569 to opt in to the district's text messaging service.

 Finally, please remember that the Olentangy Local School District covers 95 square miles of diverse terrain.
 This means that, at times, inclement weather conditions that appear in one portion of the District may not be as severe in another, but may warrant a delay or closing of school for overall safety reasons.